intruder-detection/frigate-http-api-typescript/README.md

 ## Install

-You can install it in a Typescript project by doing the following:
+You can install it in a Typescript/Javascript project by doing the following:

 ```bash
 npm i @intruder-detection/frigate-http-api-typescript